rockymadden/canvas-lms-cloud/readme.md

 __Hosting Large Private Clouds:__

 Hosting large private clouds is designed without the need for dedicated hardware firewalls or load balancers.
-An infrastructure design philosophy of handling for individual server failure is taken and mitigated via horizontal scaling concepts (i.e. numerous servers per role, load balancing per role, no single server is a point of failure).
+An infrastructure design philosophy of handling for individual server failure is taken and mitigated via horizontal scaling concepts (e.g. numerous servers per role, load balancing per role, no single server is a point of failure).
 With this in mind, we specifically target servers with the following specifications:
 * Intel Xeon E3-1245v2/v3 (4 cores/8 threads)
 * Intel SSDs in RAID 1 or 10 configuration
 * 32 GB ECC RAM